pavankumar592/CreditCard_Fraud_Detection/README.md

 ## Explanatory Data Analysis

-I looked into the histograms of data
+I looked at the histograms of data, the correlation between predictor variables, and the pivot table.
+Below are a few highlights.

 ## Model building
 - Linear Regression